MoldyMacaroniX/dashword.net/_src/pages/author-terms.md

 Remember to use a consistant email address when emailing us so we can verify that its you.
 If you lose access to your primary email address, [contact support](/contact/).

+Do not share any email communications you have with us with anyone else.
+If somebody ever gets ahold of them, [contact support](/contact/).

 # Article Submission

 By confirming that we can use your article, you agree that: